pulumi/foundational-training/module-07-pulumi-esc/exercise-02-aws-secrets-manager.md

     ```

 ## Exercise Steps

+> [!IMPORTANT]
+> You will need to install NodeJS in order to complete this exercise as the Lambda function is written in NodeJS for ease of packaging.

 1. Check out the generated ESC environment in the Pulumi Cloud console.
 Note that it reuses the OIDC credentials we set up earlier.
 These OIDC credentials are the role that Pulumi Cloud will use to access the secrets in AWS Secrets Manager.